UWPCE-PythonCert/PythonCertDevel/_sources/modules/Git.rst.txt

 * git needs an editor occasionally
 * default is VI, which is not very intuitive to non-Unix Geeks
 * Nano is simple, easy solution for Macs and Linux
-* Nano no longer available for windows, use Sublime or Notepad++
+* Nano no longer available for windows, use Sublime Text or Notepad++ or Atom

 For windows users: :ref:`install_nano_win`